ryanwhowe/svn-proxy/README.md

 docker compose up -d
 ```

-Once the container is running we will need to create permission
+Once the container is running we will need to create a repository and the user and the permissions

 Add a new Repository